theforeman/foreman-documentation/guides/README.md

 ### Variables

 The content in this repository is shared between the upstream Foreman community and branded downstream products such as Red Hat Satellite and orcharhino by ATIX.
-Therefore, never write "Foreman" or "Satellite" words directly, but use the following variables:
+Therefore, never write "Foreman", "Satellite", or "orcharhino" words directly, but use the following variables:

 | Variable | Upstream value | Downstream value |
 | -------- | -------------- | ---------------- |